 The history of medicinal usage of neem oil is as old as the Ayurvedic system of medicine.

-The many benefits of neem oil and other parts of the neem tree are described in the ancient Ayurvedic texts.
+The many benefits of neem oil and other parts of the tree are described in the ancient Ayurvedic texts.

 In Asia, neem and neem oil has been in use for medicinal purposes for thousands of years.
 In recent times however, it was introduced as a useful cure for various ailments to other areas like tropical America and Africa.

 Due to its various properties, neem oil and other parts of the neem tree has aroused interest in the cosmetics industry.
+A natural medicine, pesticide, and fertilizer, neem has anti-inflammatory, anti-viral, anti-microbial, anti-fungal, and antioxidant properties.

 The young leaves are reddish to purple, while the mature leaves are bright green in color.
 It has opposite and pinnate leaves.